-This guide provides instructors and teaching assistants with a description of the technology that can be used to support the various modalities being used in fall 2020.
+This guide provides instructors and teaching assistants with a description of the technology that can be used to support various teaching modalities.
 This page will be updated as additional tools become available in response to faculty and student needs.

 Let students know which communication tools will be used in your course, for what purpose, and when they should expect to hear back from you and/or their peers.
 Review the Using Announcements and Inbox to Communicate with Students in Canvas page for general guidance on how to use the communication tools in Canvas.

 Have text-based, real-time interactions with all the students in your course via the Chat Tool in Canvas.

 There are a number of ways you can deliver course content at a distance.
 Choose the method that most aligns with your learning objectives.

 Help students find your course materials (readings, videos, etc.) in Canvas by organizing the content into Modules, by topic or by date.
 Refer to these tutorials to add, edit, move or reorder, and delete Modules.
 You can add a variety of course materials to Modules in Canvas

 Zoom is a web conferencing tool that can be used for real-time lectures with students as well as for lecture recordings.
 It is an intuitive and simple tool that can be used on desktop, tablet, and mobile devices.
 Zoom has a number of features that can enhance your online class experience, including screen sharing, chat, recording, annotation, and more.

 Zoom offers several options to increase the security and privacy of Zoom sessions, including requiring authentication, muting and removing non-invited guests, as well as Tips to Keep Uninvited Guests Out of Your Zoom Event.
 Use OIT's Secure Meetings Guide for recommended options you can utilize to increase security including: